Veterans Affairs, Veterans Health Administration Compensated Work Therapy Domiciliary Care for Homeless Veterans in Hot Springs, South Dakota

 Trust determination process

 To apply for this position you must submit a complete application package which, in addition to the on-line questionnaire, includes the following required documents:

 VA Form 10-2850c - Application for Associated Health Occupations (required).
 Available at the VA Forms website: http://www.va.gov/vaforms/search_action.asp?FormNo=10-2850&tkey=&Action=Search.
 Must be signed and dated on page 3 & 4.

 Resume listing work schedule, hours worked per week, dates of employment and duties performed. (required)

-Copy of License to independently practice mental health counseling. (required if applying for GS 11)
+Copy of your full, current, and unrestricted license to independently practice as a Licensed Professional Mental Health Counselor, which includes diagnosis and treatment. (required if applying for GS 11)

 A copy of your transcripts that shows degree conferred and conferral date.
 A list of classes is not acceptable. (required)

 A copy of your current valid driver's license (required).